 To solve this problem, we'll follow these steps:

-Step 1: Calculate the square root of 49.
+Step 2: Calculate the square roots of the numerator and the denominator.

 Now, let's work through each step: